cloudant/java-cloudant/README.md

 ~~~

 Insert `pojo` in the database.
-The parameter (an object) is the pojo.
+The parameter `object` can be a pojo.

 ~~~ java
 Database db = dbClient.database("alice", true);